egnyte/ax/README.md

     make

 ## Setup
-Once you have `ax` installed, the first thing you'll want to do is setup bash or zsh command completion (I'm not kidding).
+Once you have `ax` installed, the first thing you'll want to do is setup bash command completion (I'm not kidding).

 For bash, add to `~/.bash_profile`:

     eval "$(ax --completion-script-bash)"

-For zsh, add to `~/.zshrc`:

-    eval "$(ax --completion-script-zsh)"

 After this, you can auto complete commands, flags, environments, docker container names and even attribute names by hittig TAB.
 Use it, love it, never go back.